 Typical frequency response of the BES-AFE-1-A module (60 Hz Notch Option)

 Typical frequency response of the BES-AFE-1-B module (50 Hz Notch Option)

 A breakout board option (with a BES-AFE-1 module already mounted) is also available to make interfacing with the BES-AFE-1 module very straight-forward.
 The inputs/outputs are all broken out into standard 0.1" headers.
 In addition, the inputs are also connected to 1.5mm protected DIN jacks to allow for connecting the breakout board to standard ECG input electrodes.
 The top of the breakout board is enclosed in acrylic for protection.
 The bottom is covered as well and showcases the derivations used to calculate the leads for a 12-lead system.

-A quick startup package is available as well that includes the breakout board, 3 electrodes, and a set of electrode pads to get you up and running in as little as a minute.
+A quick startup package is available as well that includes the breakout board, three electrodes, and a set of electrode pads to get you up and running in as little as a minute.

 All final prototypes have been built and characterized.
 If this campaign reaches its goal, the plan is to purchase the needed parts, assemble the PCBS (via Circuit Hub), test them, and then ship the rewards in late March to early April 2017.